pingflood/simplemenulauncher/README.md

 TODO
 ====

-- Fix wallpapers
-For some strange reasons, it will not print my string to the file ???

 - Favorite category (suggestions made by users)
 It will be another category, except that users can add entries to the favorite category via the GUI.